 decreases the number of unwanted animals that are euthanized.

-DuPage County Animal Care & Control is committed to helping alleviate pet overpopulation by promoting spaying and neutering.
+DuPage County Animal Services is committed to helping alleviate pet overpopulation by promoting spaying and neutering.
 In addition to spaying/neutering each dog & cat that

-is adopted from our shelter, DCACC also participates in the following spay/neuter programs:
+is adopted from our shelter, DCAS also participates in the following spay/neuter programs: